xin3liang/openstack-ref-architecture/README.md

 The reference architecture deploys a cloud that uses Ceph as backend for OpenStack.

-See block diagram of how the servers should be connected to the network and how to spread the services on the different hosts on a default configuration [here](docs/architecture.md).
+See block diagram of how the servers should be connected to the network and how to spread the services on the different hosts on a default configuration in the [architecture document](docs/architecture.md).

 # Pre-requisites